 MOD EUR/XXXXA22A7/9

 7.7 In the event that the Bureau’s findings under § 7.5 are unfavourable, the proposed allotment of the Member State shall be treated as a submission under § 6.1 and shall be treated by the Bureau ahead of any other submissions received under Article 6, except for submissions which were already under examination under § 6.5 by the Bureau at the time of completion of the examination of the request of the new Member State under § 7.5.
+During the Article 6 procedure for the proposed allotment of the new Member State of the Union, the additional provisions contained in §§ 8 and 9 of Attachment 1 to Resolution 170 (Rev.WRC-23) shall apply and the measures and technical criteria specified in Annex 7 shall be used during technical examinations at the various stages of Article 6.

 APPENDIX 30B (REV.WRC-19)